inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

    :end-at: bitrate
    :language: ini

 The first three lines configure all network nodes to use the composable Ethernet model.
-Then, all network nodes are configured to have a :ned:`Ieee8021qLayer` submodule.
-Finally, the connection speed is set.
+The switches are configured to have a :ned:`Ieee8021qLayer` submodule.
+Finally, the connection speed is set on all interfaces.

+**TODO** Ieee8021q in switches only ?

 The example simulation is defined in the ``BetweenSwitches`` config in omnetpp.ini:

 .. literalinclude:: ../omnetpp.ini
-   :start-at: Config BetweenSwitches
+   :start-at: Config VLANBetweenSwitches
-   :end-at: outboundMapper
+   :end-at: switch2.policy.outboundFilter.acceptedVlanIds
    :language: ini

 The configuration adds a :ned:`VlanPolicyLayer` module to the switches. **TODO** qtag